Starias22/cpp-revision/basics/chars-arrays-strings/array.md

 strncpy(dest,src,max)
 ````

-Similar to strcpy but the number of characters to copy is at most max.
+Similar to strcpy but the number of characters to copy from is at most max.

 ````C++
 #include<iostream>